rakibul0026/rakibul0026/README.md

 - 👀 I’m interested in robotics, IoT, and competitive programming.
 - 🌱 I’m currently learning Algorithm design and analysis
-- 💞 I’m looking to collaborate on robotics projects and IOT based project
+- 💞 I’m looking to collaborate on robotics projects and IoT-based projects
 - 📫 How to reach me: **rakibulhassnratulkhan84@gmail.com**
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring new tech gadgets and experimenting with them!

+---

 <h3 align="left">Connect with me:</h3>
 <p align="left">